neok/oioi-documentation/docs/calls/connector_post_status.rst

     * ``"Unknown"``

 partner-identifier
-    The partner identifier of the partner that owns the connector.
+    The partner identifier of the partner that owns the connector (string).
     See also :ref:`partner identifier <glossary-partner-identifier>`

 Response